MicrosoftDocs/Advertising/advertising/hotel-feed/validate-hotel-feed.md

 ---
-title: "Validating your Hotel Feed"
+title: "Validating your Property feed (formerly Hotel feed)"
-description: Shows how to validate your hotel feed file before sending it to Bing. ms.service: "bing-ads-hotel-service" ms.topic: "article"
+description: Shows how to validate your property feed file before sending it to Bing. ms.service: "bing-ads-hotel-service" ms.topic: "article"
 author: jonmeyers
 ms.author: jonmeyers
 ---

-# Validate your Hotel Feed
+# Validate your Property feed (formerly Hotel feed)

 Bing provides the [Hotel XSD](https://bhacstatic.blob.core.windows.net/schemas/hotelv2_1.xsd) that you use to validate your hotels feed before sending it to Bing.
 This saves time and round trips by catching document syntax errors.
 You should always validate your feed file before sending it to Bing.